demidenm/PyReliMRI/docs/icc_funcs.rst

     - Mean Squared Within Subject Variance

-Say we have stored paths to session 1 and session 2 in the following variables:
+Say we have stored paths to session 1 and session 2 in the following variables (Note: subjects in list have same order!):

 .. code-block:: python